 This Mint Chocolate Body Butter is formulated with cacao powder, which diminishes the oily finish associated with many body butters and also serves as a light bronzer.
 Slather it on during the blah winter months or when shorts season hits for a little sunkissed glow!

-- 1/2 cup mango or shea butter (you can also substitute another 1/2 cup cocoa butter.
+- 1/2 cup organic mango or shea butter.
+You can also substitute another 1/2 cup cocoa butter.
 It will be a smidge less “light” when whipped up, but it is amazing! (where to find organic mango butter, where to find shea butter)

 - 1/2 cup coconut oil (find coconut oil here)

-- 1/2 cup of jojoba or a mild olive oil (almond oil can also be used but it will decrease shelf life because it is more vulnerable to oxidation)
+- 1/2 cup of jojoba or a mild olive oil.
+Almond oil can also be used but it will decrease shelf life because it is more vulnerable to oxidation.
+(Find jojoba oil here)

-- 1-2 teaspoons peppermint essential oil (depending on preference (where to find peppermint essential oil)
+- 1-2 teaspoons peppermint essential oil, depending on preference (where to find peppermint essential oil)

-- 2 tablespoons pure cocoa powder (if you would prefer a “white chocolate” version that is not a bronzer, substitute arrowroot powder or non-GMO cornstarch.
+- 2 tablespoons pure cocoa or cacao powder.
+If you would prefer a “white chocolate” version that is not a bronzer, substitute arrowroot powder or non-GMO cornstarch.
 (Where to find cacao powder, where to find arrowroot powder, where to find non-GMO cornstarch)

 - 2 teaspoons naturally derived vitamin E, optional (Where to find naturally derived, non-GMO vitamin E)